DESIGN || ARCHITECTURE > PRE-COLONIZATION

 Pueblo + Adobe, United States

-Pueblo communities using adobe mud construction has been used by natives in the American Southwest and Northern Mexico for hundreds of years.
+Pueblo communities using adobe mud construction have been used by natives in the American Southwest and Northern Mexico for hundreds of years.

 Although typically associated with New Mexico and the US Southwest, the Pueblo style has origins that extend into present-day Mexico.
 Its pre-Hispanic heritage and construction style have influenced Mexican architecture.